dmbarbour/wikilon/docs/AboutABC.md

             [polynomial behavior]{&macro} i =>
             [polynomial behavior]i

-At this point, we may halt evaluation and pass the program to our static type checker.
+At this point, we may halt evaluation and pass the program to our static simple type checker.
 Macro evaluation is effectively considered *complete* the moment any value exists to its left, i.e. `[A]{&macro} => [A]`.

-If after evaluation our program still contains `{&macro}` annotations, we might give that program type 'macro'.
-Potential thus exists for first-class macros, composable macros, linking macros in AO, etc..
-ABC macros are essentially dynamically typed functions, an escape from a rigid static type system where one is needed.
+If after evaluation our program still contains `{&macro}` annotations, we might call that program a macro.
+In the general case, macros are dynamically typed functions, offering a lightweight escape from the rigid static type system whenever an escape is needed.

-### Static Type System

-I'm still thinking about exactly what I want and need.
-Check out [ABCTypes.md](ABCTypes.md).

 ## ABC Assumptions and Idioms